-No matter where you go to school, financial aid can be confusing if you don’t have the proper resources.
-At University of Maryland Global Campus, you can become financially savvy by learning these helpful terms.
+No matter where you go to school, financial aid can be confusing if you don’t have helpful information.
+At University of Maryland Global Campus, you can become savvy about the financial aid process by learning these terms.

 Cost of Attendance (COA): The estimated cost of attending an institution for one academic year.
 This amount includes the following:

 Enrollment Level: Level of the degree-granting program in which a student is enrolled.
-Basic levels of enrollment include undergraduate (students seeking an associate's degree, certificate, or bachelor's degree); postbaccalaureate (students seeking teacher certification); graduate (students working on a master's degree or professional degree); and postgraduate (for example, students enrolled in a doctoral program).
+Basic levels of enrollment include undergraduate (students seeking an associate degree, certificate, or bachelor's degree), postbaccalaureate (students seeking teacher certification), graduate (students working on a master's degree or professional degree), and postgraduate (students enrolled in a doctoral program, for example).
 The amounts and types of financial aid a student is eligible for is determined, in part, by their enrollment level.

 Enrollment Status: Academic workload (or course load), as defined by the institution, that a student is carrying for a defined academic period.
 This normally relates to the number of credits taken by a student during a given academic period.
 For most traditional undergraduate term-based schools:

-Federal Supplemental Educational Opportunity Grant: A grant provided by the federal government to qualified undergraduate students who demonstrate exceptional financial need.
+Federal Supplemental Educational Opportunity Grant (FSEOG): A federal grant provided by the institution to qualified undergraduate students who demonstrate exceptional financial need and does not need to be repaid.
+The amount of funding from this program varies by institution and by year.
 Priority is given to Pell Grant recipients and funds must be awarded by the school in lowest EFC order.

 Gift Aid: Funds awarded to the student that do not have to be repaid, unless the student fails to meet certain terms, such as a service requirement, specified as a condition of the grant.
 Gift aid includes awards with titles such as grants, scholarships, remissions, waivers, etc. Gift aid can be awarded based upon many factors, including (but not limited to) financial need, academic excellence, athletic, musical, and theatrical talent, affiliation with various groups, or career aspirations.